 1. Key Issues Exam: An exam on four central subfields or focus areas on philosophy of religion and theology.
 Examples of subfields include religious epistemology and belief, religious language, religious experience, faith and reason, religion and science, metaphysics, concepts of truth, ethics and morality, social and political thought, diversity and pluralism, modernity and postmodernity, theories of religion, interreligious theory, and the nature of religion itself.
-In consultation with the examiner, exams generally consist of 5-6 questions, of which the student writes on four.
-Each question identifies a theme within one or more subfields, and the student is asked to demonstrate her knowledge of the subfield(s) as she addresses the assigned theme.
 This exam is an opportunity for students to demonstrate a breadth of knowledge and critical thinking on major questions and topics in philosophy of religion and theology.